gauzpan/frontend-dev-task/README.md

 ** Your task, will be to consume these API's & build a UI which looks beautiful & more importantly feels intutive for our users. **

 Here are few details:

 - Serves static content from the static_content & bower_compoenents directory
--- You can have your JS, CSS files & images/sprites in static_content & any plugins can go in bower_components
+- You can have your JS, CSS files & images/sprites in static_content & any plugins can go in bower_components
 - Router is at controllers/router.js
 - Web controllers are at controllers/web/
 - API controllers are at controller/api/

 ## How to setup

 - Make sure you have got node & npm installed
-- Clone
+- Clone the repo
 - Navigate into src directory
 - Execute npm install
 - Execute npm start